digital-skills-for-researchers/coursebook/modules/shell/index.md

 # Shell

-This module will introduce the shell, and how it can be used to perform data management and analysis as part of your workflow.
-The shell is a way of accessing different functions your computer provides.
-You interact with the shell through the use of the command line, typing out tasks you want your pc to perform.
-The command line offers a powerful and succint way of automating data processing.
+This module will introduce you to the benefits of using shell commands to perform data management and analysis as part of your workflow.
+The shell offers a powerful and succint way of accessing the core functionality of your computer system, and can be used to automate data processing.
+You interact with the shell via the command line, typing out tasks you want your computer to perform.